Skip to content

 Can I make a genogram online for free?

 Yes.
 EasyGenogram is free to use.
-You can build from scratch or edit an existing example, then export as a PDF, PNG, or embed.
+You can build from scratch or edit an existing example, then export as a PDF, PNG.

 Sources